nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/HR_CLIENT_INSTALL.md

 <img src="./images/honey-rae-client-login.gif" width="800px" />

-Some things to investigate in the client and discuss with peers and your coaches.
+Here are some fun things to investigate and explore on your own and with peers if you want.
+These aren't learning objectives, so think of them as your personal Explorer chapters.

 | Tool | Explanation |
 | -- | -- |